The style secrets of “Breaking Bad” and “Better Call Saul” told by their costume designer - Reel

 12. “Breaking Bad”, “Better Call Saul”: a family story or almost

-Like the series “Peaky Blinders”, we discover by talking with Jennifer Bryan a real family spirit in the team of “Breaking Bad” and “Better Call Saul”.
+Like the series "Peaky Blinders", we discover by exchanging with Jennifer Bryan a real family spirit in the team of "Breaking Bad" and "Better Call Saul".
 This is partly linked, as she explains herself, to the fact that a series can span several seasons.

 Jérôme Olivier Jérôme Olivier